 Applications are sought for a full-time, NIH-funded Postdoctoral position.
-The successful candidate will work as part of an interdisciplinary research team in the laboratory of Dr. Alicia Izquierdo in the UCLA Department of Psychology.
+The successful candidate will work as part of an interdisciplinary research team in the laboratory of Dr. Alicia Izquierdo in the UCLA Department of Psychology (https://izquierdolab.psych.ucla.edu).

 The focus of the Izquierdo lab is on the neurobiological basis of reward learning and decision making.
-Projects in the lab run from the basic neuroscience of reinforcement learning to preclinical models of decision making in withdrawal.
-Our lab incorporates novel behavioral, pharmacological, computational, and in vivo imaging methods to address these questions.
+Projects in the lab run from the basic neuroscience of reinforcement learning to preclinical (translational) models of value-based decision making in drug and alcohol withdrawal.
+Our lab incorporates novel behavioral, chemogenetic, computational, and in vivo recording/imaging methods to address these questions.

 A successful candidate(s) will have the following qualifications: